1: Reduces your Risk of Cancer

 Beyond hydrating you, its health benefits to your body are a legion.
 It packs a full gamut of essential nutrients such as vitamin K, vitamin B, copper, magnesium, manganese, and vitamin C which can cushion you from conditions that arise from nutrient deficiencies.

-There are at least nine reasons why you should include cucumbers in your diet:
+There are at least nine reasons why you should henceforth include cucumbers in your diet:

 # 1: Reduces your Risk of Cancer

-Cucumbers are packed with polyphenols known as lignans that can significantly lower your risk of developing a wide variety of cancers: ovarian, prostate, uterine and breast cancers.
+Cucumbers pack polyphenols known as lignans that can significantly lower your risk of developing a wide variety of cancers: ovarian, prostate, uterine and breast cancers.
 In addition, they possess phytonutrients, the cucurbitacins that are rich in anti-cancer properties.
 According to the scientific community, the cucurbitacins’ activity blocks the many signaling pathways that are needed for cancer cell development.

 #2: Cucumbers can also protect your Brain